Maine College of Art & Design

 ROI Score: 17/100 · Poor Value

-Maine College of Art & Design earns an ROI score of 17, near the bottom of the Poor Value tier and one of the weakest profiles in this batch.
+Maine College of Art & Design earns an ROI score of 17, near the bottom of the Poor Value tier and one of the weakest profiles in our dataset.
 Sticker tuition is $42,942 with average net price of $38,338, totaling a punishing $153,352 over four years.
 Median 10-year earnings are just $40,778 and the payback period is 50.8 years, an extreme figure that effectively means the median graduate never recoups educational cost on earnings alone.
 The 1.125 debt-to-earnings ratio (subscore 3) means students owe more than 112% of annual earnings, and median debt of $27,000 is heavy against earnings of just $24,000 at the six-year mark.
 Completion sits at 51.6%.
 The school's mission, training fine and studio artists, has clear cultural value, but the financial model is brutal for federal-loan-funded students.
 This profile is typical for art schools nationwide where program quality and earnings outcomes are not aligned, but the absolute numbers here are particularly concerning.

 The data raises concerns about Maine College of Art & Design